pkurremula/cloud-recipes/terraform/aws/network/secondary-cidr-blocks/README.md

 A recipe for creating a VPC with specified secondary CIDR blocks, which are useful for extending the number of IP addresses in a VPC.

+This recipe produces the following resources and functions:

+* A custom VPC with secondary cidr blocks.

 **NOTE: This creates a resource in AWS after running `terraform apply`.
 Don't forget to remove the resource by running `terraform destroy` after you are done.**

 ## Setup